 Accidents can occur as a consequence of inadequate training, or as a consequence of failure of military equipment, or due to equipment not being used correctly.
 As with any other employer, the MoD has a duty to provide proper training, properly-maintained equipment, and if they do not meet the required standard, and injuries are caused as a consequence, then a claim for compensation can arise.

-Parachute Injury Claims
+Parachute Accident and Injury Claims

 In the British army (MoD), causes of parachuting accidents that can lead to parachute injury claims include inadequate training, faulty equipment, mid-air collisions and exiting from aircraft in adverse weather conditions.
 Our Personal Injury Solicitors have particular expertise in parachute accident and injury claims.